zapperment/mpk225-custom-reason/README.md

 Lua remote codecs for Reason come as one big Lua file.
 For development, this is not optimal – the larger the file grows, the harder it is to navigate around in it.
 The MPK225 custom remote codec is subdivided into modules, separating Lua code for different purposes into different files.
-When the `yarn install` script is run, all the Lua modules are bundled into one Lua file for deployment, using Benjamin Dobell's excellent
+When the `yarn setup` script is run, all the Lua modules are bundled into one Lua file for deployment, using Benjamin Dobell's excellent
 [luabundle library](https://github.com/Benjamin-Dobell/luabundle).

 ### Reloading

-When you make changes to the codec, run `yarn install:debug` again, then in Reason, go to Settings > MIDI Keyboards and Controllers, uncheck the box “Use with Reason”, then check it again – this will reload the Reason remote codec with your latest changes.
+When you make changes to the codec, run `yarn setup:debug` again, then in Reason, go to Settings > MIDI Keyboards and Controllers, uncheck the box “Use with Reason”, then check it again – this will reload the Reason remote codec with your latest changes.